newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-stream/README.md

       password: "<PASSWORD HERE>"
 ```

-It described the credentials to connect to the Salesforce API.

 - `tokenUrl`: base url to access the Slaesforce API.
 Use to be something like
 `https://my-company--staging.sandbox.my.salesforce.com`.
 - `clientId`: Client ID for the OAuth User-Password flow.